mozilla/uniffi-rs/docs/manual/src/proc_macro/index.md

 [Procedural Macros]: https://doc.rust-lang.org/reference/procedural-macros.html

 **⚠ Warning ⚠** This facility is relatively new, so things may change often.
-However, this remains true for all of UniFFI, so proceed with caution and the knowledge things may break in the future.
+However, this remains true for all of UniFFI, so proceed with caution and the knowledge that things may break in the future.

 ## Build workflow